philterd/philter/docs/docs/api_and_sdks/api/redact_lists_api.md

 The Always/Never Redact Lists API provides endpoints for retrieving and replacing an account's always-redact and never-redact lists.
 These are the terms that are unconditionally redacted, or unconditionally preserved, across all of your redaction policies and contexts.
 See [Always/Never Redact Lists](../../redaction/redact_lists.md) for an overview of the feature.

-The lists are a per-account singleton resource: there is always exactly one (possibly empty) pair of lists per account, so there is no create or delete — only get and replace.
+The lists are a per-account singleton resource: there is always exactly one (possibly empty) pair of lists per account, so there is no create or delete, only get and replace.

 > **Scoped to your own account.** These lists apply only to your own account's redactions and are never shared with or applied to other users.